mgzwarrior/pshare/README.md

 ###TODO:

     1. Describe the overall goal of pshare -- why use it?
+        - to provide an intuitive, straight-forward CLI to fb + twitter
     2. What are the use cases of pshare?
-        - post to, read from, (maybe) update existing, delete (CRUD-like actions)
+        - post, read, del (only a subset of API functionality to accomplish core tasks)
-    3. How are we going to implement above use cases? -- tweepy + facepy + some custom functionality
+    3. How are we going to implement above use cases?
+        - tweepy + facepy + custom functionality
     4. Design the specifics of the application: possible classes, modules (argparse), examples of usage, dependencies, etc..
         - usage:
             psh -f post <post-description>... (post to fb)